louisunlimited/dotfiles/README.md

 # Dotfiles

-This is an attempt to have a single repository to store all of my configuration dotfiles for differnt tools that I use.
+This is an attempt to have a single repository to store all of my configuration dotfiles for different tools that I use.

 ## Tools